 Briefly, PCR is a three-step process that is carried out in repeated cycles.
 The initial step is the denaturation, or separation, of the two strands of the DNA molecule.
 This is accomplished by heating the starting material to temperatures of about 95° C (203° F).
 Each strand is a template on which a new strand is built.
 In the second step the temperature is reduced so that the primers can anneal to the template.
 In the third step the temperature is raised to about 72° C (162° F), and the DNA polymerase begins adding dNTPs to the 3' ends of each primer and generate a section of double-stranded DNA in the region of the gene of interest.
 At the end of the cycle the temperature is raised and the process begins again.
 The number of copies doubles after each cycle generating multiple copies of the target DNA.
-Finally, in the conventional PCR the amplified product will be detected by agarose gel electrophoresis, ethidium bromide staining (that is an intercalating dye of double-stranded DNA), and subsequent display by UV light radiation.
+Finally, in the conventional PCR the amplified product will be detected by agarose gel electrophoresis, using an intercalating dye of double-stranded DNA, and subsequent display by UV light radiation.

-The described ASFV conventional PCR method uses a primer set designed in a highly conserved region of the viral genome, VP72, that ensures the detection of a wide range of ASFV isolates belonging to all the XXII known virus genotypes.
+The described ASFV conventional PCR method uses a primer set designed in a highly conserved region of the viral genome, VP72.
 This primer set amplifies a DNA fragment of 257 base pairs (bp), from nucleotide position 88,363 to 88,619 nucleotides of the reference strain BA71V (GenBank accession no. ASU18466).